Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/colors.md

 <p class="text-white">.text-white</p>
 {{< /example >}}

-Here are some compliant examples for non-texts elements, such as SVG icons:
+Here are some compliant combinations  examples for non-texts elements, such as SVG icons:

 {{< example >}}
 <p class="p-2">